 14. REPORTING POLICY

-14.1.1 A referral in private law proceedings (Parent v Parent/Relative) is accepted subject to the condition that CCS will not be required to disclose its records or provide written reports for use in court to do so would prejudice our goal of working therapeutically and impartially with the family to resolve the contact dispute in the child’s best interests.
+14.1.1.
+A referral in private law proceedings (Parent v Parent/Relative) is accepted subject to the condition that CCS will provide the reports by secure email to the respective Parent/Relative upon request.
+CCS will not be required to disclose its records or provide written reports for use in court.
 In such cases, records will only be disclosed if the court decides that there is an overriding need for disclosure in the interest of the child.
+CCS will only work with parents/relatives in agreement to use our service.
+If parents/relatives are not in agreement, then the case will be placed on hold for a period of 6 weeks and closed if a resolution has not been found within this time.

 15. LIABILITY FOR VISITORS, VEHICLES, AND BELONGINGS